-Other disorders that involve bleeding inside the skull include epidural hematomas (see Epidural Hematomas) and subdural hematomas (see Subdural Hematomas), which are usually caused by a head injury.
-These disorders cause different symptoms and are not considered strokes.
+Other disorders that involve bleeding inside the skull include epidural hematomas and subdural hematomas, which are usually caused by a head injury.
+These disorders cause symptoms that sometimes resemble those of a stroke.